Menopause support resource

 During her career, Sarah has worked both in private practice and in-house at the Equality and Human Rights Commission, where she was involved in taking test cases to the Supreme Court and European Court of Justice.

-You can download this guidance from Peppy's website, covering suggestions to organisations on adjusting working environments, what actions and behaviours are discriminatory, and how to curate a supportive and inclusive culture.
+You can download this guide in full from Peppy's website, covering suggestions to organisations on adjusting working environments, what actions and behaviours are discriminatory, and how to curate a supportive and inclusive culture.

 It also offers advice to all women, both currently experiencing the menopause and those that wish to be prepared and involved in paving the way for their generation.